-If you’ve been keeping an eye on falling mortgage refinance rates, you might be considering what impact refinancing can have on your wallet and credit.
+If you’re considering a refinance, you might be thinking about what impact refinancing can have on your wallet and credit.
 Typically, refinancing your mortgage does affect your credit score, at least temporarily.
 Here’s how.

 Even though there are many long-term benefits of refinancing your mortgage, there are a few ways the refinancing process can make a shorter-term dent in your credit score.